akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 Now that you connected one or several Apps with your Akeneo PIM, you probably want to see the list of all the connected Apps and access their settings.

 This is the role of the `Connect` sub-menu called `Apps`.
-Here you can see information about connected apps.
+Here you can see information about connected Apps.
 Their name, logo, category, and who owns it.

 ![Connected apps](../img/connected-apps.png)

 ::: info
-To discover how to connect an App with your PIM, please read our article [How to connect my PIM with apps?](how-to-connect-my-pim-with-apps.html)
+To discover how to connect an App with your PIM, please read our article [How to connect my PIM with Apps?](how-to-connect-my-pim-with-apps.html)
 :::

-# Who can manage and open apps?
+# Who can manage and open Apps?

-From the `Apps` menu, users can manage and open apps.
+From the `Apps` menu, users can manage and open Apps.

-To give you the capacity to choose who can manage or open an app, we added two new Role permissions in the PIM.
+To give you the capacity to choose who can manage or open an App, we added two new Role permissions in the PIM.

-To manage an app, at least one of your user roles needs the `Manage apps` permission, and to open a connected App interface, at least one of your user roles needs the `Open apps` permission.
+To manage an App, at least one of your user roles needs the `Manage apps` permission, and to open a connected App interface, at least one of your user roles needs the `Open apps` permission.

 To give role permission:
 - Go to `System`, then `Roles`